Table of Contents

 Avian and Mammalian Residents

-The American dipper (Cinclus mexicanus) is an iconic bird of these zones, uniquely adapted to forage underwater in fast currents, using its wings to “fly” along the stream bed.
-Belted kingfishers (Megaceryle alcyon) hunt from perches overlooking plunge pools.
-The dense riparian thickets and high insect abundance also attract warblers, such as the northern waterthrush (Parkesia noveboracensis), and migratory flycatchers.
-Semi-aquatic mammals like river otters (Lontra canadensis) and mink (Neogale vison) use these linear corridors extensively for foraging and travel, while bats, including the long-legged myotis (Myotis volans), forage heavily over the water surface, taking advantage of the high emergence of aquatic insects.
+Several bird and mammal species have evolved specialized behaviors to exploit the resources of waterfall riparian zones.
+The American dipper (Cinclus mexicanus) is an iconic bird uniquely adapted to underwater foraging in turbulent streams, using its wings to “fly” beneath the surface.
+Belted kingfishers (Megaceryle alcyon) hunt from perches overlooking plunge pools, while insectivorous warblers such as the northern waterthrush (Parkesia noveboracensis) and migratory flycatchers capitalize on the abundant insect fauna.
+Semi-aquatic mammals like river otters (Lontra canadensis) and mink (Neogale vison) utilize these linear corridors extensively for foraging and travel.
+Additionally, bats like the long-legged myotis (Myotis volans) forage heavily over water surfaces, exploiting the high emergence rates of aquatic insects.
+These faunal groups contribute to the intricate web of life sustained by waterfall riparian habitats.

 Ecological Functions and Ecosystem Services